While some YouTubers are busy writing books, there’s a whole section of YouTube dedicated just to reading and discussing books. Say Hello to BookTube!

 To be frank, there are hundreds, if not thousands, of amazing BookTubers out there, so it was really hard to narrow this list down to just 10.
 Who are your favorites from this list?
 Who are your favorites that we didn’t mention?
 Let us know the answers to these questions and more in the comments below!

-And if this isn’t enough, we also have some podcast recommendations for all book lovers, some banned books all geeks should read, and some information on how you can take advantage of the so-called “Netflix for Books”.
+And if this isn’t enough, we also have some podcast recommendations for all book lovers, some banned books all geeks should read, a list of the 10 must-have apps for book lovers, and some information on how you can take advantage of the so-called “Netflix for Books”.